 To solve the lab, log in as the

-administratoruser should appear in the subdomain of the interaction, and you can view this within the Burp Collaborator client.
+administratoruser should appear in the subdomain of the interaction, and you can view this within the Collaborator tab.
 For DNS interactions, the full domain name that was looked up is shown in the Description tab.
 For HTTP interactions, the full domain name is shown in the Host header in the Request to Collaborator tab.